Tour of the Lake District - 10 Days' Walking

 Starting in the quiet woodlands of Buttermere, the route climbs steadily out of Buttermere following a well-defined path over the fell sides above Sail Beck around 200m (650ft) to the top of Rigg Beck.
 Once the pass is reached, the path drops down again to the peaceful Newlands valley where the route meanders on before skirting the slopes of Catbells.
 Many of Beatrix Potter’s stories are set in this area.
 A higher level route via the top of Catbells, one of the most popular short climbs in the Lake District, rewards you with spectacular views of the northern fells, Skiddaw and the lakes of Derwentwater and Bassenthwaite, en route to the bustling market town of Keswick.

-Following a clear path from Rosthwaite alongside Stonethwaite Beck, the trail then becomes more rocky underfoot before climbing up the remote Greenup Gill to Greenup Edge on a steep but obvious path.
+Leaving Keswick the route heads for Castlerigg Stone Circle before crossing farmland to reach the popular viewpoint of Walla Crag.
+From there a broad path descends to the packhorse bridge at Ashness before entering an upland valley leading to the tiny community of Watendlath.
+After a short climb it’s an easy descent into the Borrowdale Valley at Rosthwaite.
+Following a clear path from Rosthwaite alongside Stonethwaite Beck, the trail then becomes rockier underfoot before climbing up the remote Greenup Gill to Greenup Edge on a steep but obvious path.
 You then have the choice to take the easier route down to the valley of Far Easedale, which is often boggy underfoot or over the Lion and the Lamb on Helm Crag into Grasmere.
 This is a memorable day with views of Lakeland fells in all directions.

 Grasmere to Patterdale